What can I do if my site is running slow?

 The following is a non-exhaustive list of areas you can check if you feel that your site is running slow when hosted on our Web Hosting platform.

 You can also use Firefox or Chrome’s in-built developer tools to better diagnose performance issues on your website.
 To access these:

 - Chrome: click the Options button, then select More Tools, then Developer Tools, and select the Network tab.

 - Firefox: select Tools, then select Web Developer, then Toggle Tools, and select the Network tab.

 Size of Webpages

 We recommend that pages should be no larger than 1MB in size, this minimises the processing on the server which would allow your site to be displayed faster.

 Pre-built web software types, such as CMS like WordPress or Joomla, or eCommerce packages such as Zen Cart, can be very resource heavy.
 Depending on the configuration and add-ons installed, they can have an adverse effect of the performance of the site.

-On Shared Hosting platforms, Caching Plugins often have to opposite effect than intended, causing your site to run slower, rather than faster.
-We reccommend that you do not use Caching plugins unless you are on a more dedicated platform, such as a VPS.
+On our Web Hosting platform, Caching Plugins can often cause your site to run slower, rather than faster.
+We recommend that you do not use Caching Plugins – unless you are on a more dedicated platform like a VPS.

 Due to the nature of this feature on webpages, all of the images are loaded in one go.
 The more images you have, the longer it will take to load, which can affect the total time a page loads.